railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 .. figure:: images/stock_picking_in_form.png
    :align: center

-   *Form for coding in reception of goods from a supplier order.*
+   *Form for coding in reception of goods from a supplier order*

 The products then arrive in stock and reflect the quantities shown on the product form.